 Video: Watch our video about the top 5 most popular hedge fund stocks.

-Heading into the second quarter of 2020, a total of 80 of the hedge funds tracked by Insider Monkey were long this stock, a change of -1% from the fourth quarter of 2019.
-By comparison, 53 hedge funds held shares or bullish call options in NKE a year ago.
-So, let’s review which hedge funds were among the top holders of the stock and which hedge funds were making big moves.
+At second quarter’s end, a total of 71 of the hedge funds tracked by Insider Monkey were long this stock, a change of -11% from the first quarter of 2020.
+The graph below displays the number of hedge funds with bullish position in NKE over the last 20 quarters.
+So, let’s find out which hedge funds were among the top holders of the stock and which hedge funds were making big moves.

-Among these funds, Fisher Asset Management held the most valuable stake in NIKE, Inc. (NYSE:NKE), which was worth $487.6 million at the end of the third quarter.
-On the second spot was Citadel Investment Group which amassed $155.9 million worth of shares.
-AQR Capital Management, Ako Capital, and Adage Capital Management were also very fond of the stock, becoming one of the largest hedge fund holders of the company.
-In terms of the portfolio weights assigned to each position Immersion Capital allocated the biggest weight to NIKE, Inc. (NYSE:NKE), around 9.03% of its 13F portfolio.
-Broad Peak Investment Holdings is also relatively very bullish on the stock, setting aside 8.59 percent of its 13F equity portfolio to NKE.
+More specifically, Fisher Asset Management was the largest shareholder of NIKE, Inc. (NYSE:NKE), with a stake worth $633 million reported as of the end of September.
+Trailing Fisher Asset Management was Ako Capital, which amassed a stake valued at $174.7 million.
+GuardCap Asset Management, Arrowstreet Capital, and AQR Capital Management were also very fond of the stock, becoming one of the largest hedge fund holders of the company.
+In terms of the portfolio weights assigned to each position Immersion Capital allocated the biggest weight to NIKE, Inc. (NYSE:NKE), around 8.12% of its 13F portfolio.
+Broad Peak Investment Holdings is also relatively very bullish on the stock, earmarking 8 percent of its 13F equity portfolio to NKE.

-Let’s now take a look at hedge fund activity in other stocks – not necessarily in the same industry as NIKE, Inc. (NYSE:NKE) but similarly valued.
-These stocks are salesforce.com, inc. (NYSE:CRM), Bristol Myers Squibb Company (NYSE:BMY), Costco Wholesale Corporation (NASDAQ:COST), and McDonald’s Corporation (NYSE:MCD).
-This group of stocks’ market valuations are similar to NKE’s market valuation.
+Let’s now review hedge fund activity in other stocks – not necessarily in the same industry as NIKE, Inc. (NYSE:NKE) but similarly valued.
+These stocks are The Unilever Group (NYSE:UL), Thermo Fisher Scientific Inc. (NYSE:TMO), AstraZeneca plc (NASDAQ:AZN), Amgen, Inc. (NASDAQ:AMGN), China Mobile Limited (NYSE:CHL), McDonald’s Corporation (NYSE:MCD), and Accenture Plc (NYSE:ACN).
+This group of stocks’ market valuations resemble NKE’s market valuation.

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|